Managing PostgreSQL cluster hosts

 export IAM_TOKEN="<IAM_token>" -

-request:curl \ --request GET \ --header "Authorization: Bearer $IAM_TOKEN" \ --url 'https://mdb.api.cloud.yandex.net/managed-postgresql/v1/clusters/<cluster_ID>/hosts'You can get the cluster ID from the folder’s cluster list.
+request:curl \ --request GET \ --header "Authorization: Bearer $IAM_TOKEN" \ --url 'https://mdb.api.cloud.yandex.net/managed-postgresql/v1/clusters/<cluster_ID>/hosts'You can get the cluster ID with the list of clusters in the folder.

 -